gotthardp/lorawan-server/doc/Connectors.md

    - **network** when the destination server cannot be reached
    - **topic** when the target broker configuration is wrong

+When a *Failed* flag is raised, the connector is inactive.
+Fix the indicated root cause and then remove the flag to reactivate the connector.

 On the Authentication tab:
  - **Client ID** is the MQTT parameter
  - **Auth** identifies the type of authentication: